Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.8
 Discontinued

 - [Nostalgia](https://github.com/BizarreCake/Nostalgia) - Nostalgia is a server built in C++.
-The purpose of this was to serve as a playground for testing AI so in the end minecraft would play itself.
+The purpose of this was to serve as a playground for testing AI so in the end, Minecraft would play itself.
 Version: 1.14.4
 Discontinued